How to Combat Slow Computer Speeds

 Another thing you can try when dealing with a slow computer is to power-cycle your router.
 This simply means unplug it from the power for about 15 seconds, then plug it back it and let it boot up.
 Restarting devices (not just routers) helps them reset, it’s sort of like giving your electronics a nap.

-When dealing with a slow computer, a tune-up is usually effective in increasing speed.
+When dealing with a slow computer, a tune-up is usually effective at increasing speed.
 If you notice that only one or two of your devices are running slowly, it might not be your speeds.
-If everyone else in the house is able to connect with no issues but your computer, phone, or tablet isn’t connecting or it is but it’s running slow, it’s probably a device issue, we’re here to help!
+If everyone else in the house is able to connect with no issues but your computer, phone, or tablet isn’t connecting or it is but it’s running slow, it’s probably a device issue.

-When you experience slow computer speeds, please give us a call at 844-818-3415, or chat with an agent at OneSupport.com/connect, and let one of our friendly, well trained, 100% U.S.-based technicians get you up to speed.
-OneSupport is always just a call or a click away to help you with a slow computer or any other technical problem.
+When you experience slow computer speeds, please give us a call at 844-818-3415, or chat today, and let one of our friendly, well trained, 100% U.S.-based technology advisor get you up to speed.
+OneSupport: We’ll tech it from here.